msteffan/fundamentals/01_know_your_computer/03_typeform_commands.md

 **Know Your Computer**

+#### Quiz - Commands

 ---

-Let's recap our knowledge of basic Terminal commands.
+There is only one right answer.

-Why do developers prefer to use the command line?:
+Why do developers prefer to use the command line?
   - [ ] It is more intuitive than the GUI
   - [x] It is more powerful than the GUI
   - [ ] It makes you look like Neo